"Summer of Bugs" at Valley Forge

 Meet the Entomologists

 Academy experts and amateur entomologists will begin their 24-hour field search for terrestrial invertebrates at noon on August 23.
-Researchers back at base camp will catalog specimens and keep an ongoing count of species reported.
-Visitors of all ages are welcome to visit base camp to meet the entomologists and to enjoy the outdoor bug festival on Saturday.
-Other activities have specific age requirements.
+Researchers back at base camp (located in the Education Center) will catalog specimens and keep an ongoing count of species reported.
+Visitors of all ages are welcome to visit base camp to meet the entomologists and to enjoy the outdoor exploration stations on Saturday.
+Other activities have specific age and registration requirements.

 Insect Exploration Station